Tulsa Police Department: Tulsa Police Department

+Rank structure

 Personnel

 Tulsa Police department employs personnel from a diverse range of racial, educational and socioeconomic backgrounds.
 Proportionally, there is significantly greater representation of Caucasian, Native-American and male employees in the department compared with the general population of Tulsa.

 Non-sworn Personnel

 Staff generally require a GED or high school diploma.
 Specialized experience and training is also required for specific roles, such as administrative assistants.

 Sworn-officers

 Sworn-officers are required to have at least a four-year bachelor's degree to apply, generally with a background in forensic science or criminal justice.
 TPD has no inbound transfer program for existing law enforcement officers so all candidates must complete a six-month training course at the Tulsa Police Academy regardless of previous law enforcement experience.

-In 2015 The department had 752 sworn-officers with an independent recommendation from Cincinnati University that the city hire an additional 206 officers because, for some time, "The police department is operating at a serious staffing deficiency."
+In 2015, the department had 752 sworn-officers with an independent recommendation from Cincinnati University that the city hire an additional 206 officers because, for some time, "The police department is operating at a serious staffing deficiency."
 In order to meet federally recommended staffing levels to manage shift fatigue, it was recommended that the city should have 1,264 sworn-officers and should more than quadruple the number of civilian administrative staff in order to satisfy standard staffing practices.
 Funding has remained stagnant with funding levels for 2015 of US$96 million to the same total in 2018.
 As of 2019, there is a projection of 913 sworn officers and 50 administrative staff by the end of 2019 financial year.

 Despite the shortage of staff, off-duty sworn-officers of the TPD are highly sought after as private security guards within the region, servicing various businesses from municipal transport services, local hospitals and banks, to convenience stores such as QuikTrip.
 Many officers have been moonlighting for several decades due to the lucrative private security industry.